umhau/umhau.github.io/about.md

 ## Welcome | About

-This blog attempts to be the sort of resource I used to always hope for when I was getting started with linux.
+This blog attempts to be the sort of resource I used to always look for when I was getting started with linux.
 It's intended for people who are way out of their depth, but still want to forge ahead with their cool project.

 This is where I record how I did my projects, step by step, with no assumptions of prior knowledge except how to paste into a linux command line.
-It's good science -- ensuring reproducible results.

-Memories of complex procedures tend to be transient, so this also helps me remember.
-I also find that tracking each step helps me stay focused.
-So, in essence, this is a research journal.
+It's my own hard-to-lose documentation.

 ## How to use this site

-Use the _explore_ button to see a sorted list of all posts on the site and to access the search function.
-Alternately, the sidebar lists the categories of posts available to browse.
+Use _explore_ to see a sorted list of all posts on the site, and access the search function.
+The sidebar lists categories of posts available to browse.

 ## Notes